 Ambien Short-Term Effects

 Those with severe insomnia are the only ones who should take Ambien, and those patients must visit a doctor to obtain a prescription.
 Doctors typically discontinue the medication after 30 days if the patient does not see a reduction in symptoms.
-Some people might wonder what the Ambien high is like.
-The high is similar to drinking a large amount of alcohol because you feel completely relaxed and you might lose control of your body.
-These short-term effects appear within a few hours or less after taking the medication.

 The abuse of Ambien can result in tolerance to its effects.
 When this occurs, and rebound insomnia intensifies, people frequently resort to increasing the prescribed dose of medication – a practice that can result in some serious repercussions.

 Depending on the time of night, and dose of Ambien that is being taken, residual effects of the drug may persist through the next day.
 Some users claim that these effects resemble a hangover from a night of heavy drinking.
 One can suffer from the following for several hours after waking the next morning:

 - Gastrointestinal disturbances such as nausea.

 Additionally, there are numerous reports of somnambulism (sleepwalking) and a bizarre phenomenon known as night eating syndrome—or sleep eating—that may occur, especially in the context of multiple doses.
 If you’re suffering from any of these short-term effects because of an addiction to Ambien and want information about available treatment help, call 1-888-744-0069Who Answers? to speak with a confidential treatment support specialist.

 Dangerous Cocktails: Combining Ambien with Other Drugs